-When the umpire puts the toss,

-Dhoni is the boss.

-When Gambhir hits a century,

-Bret Lee goes for a knee injury.

-When Sehwag hits the ball to the fence,

-Ponting becomes tense.

-When Taylor's run out is taken

-To the third umpire's decision,
+When the umpire puts the toss, Dhoni is the boss.
+When Gambhir hits a century, Bret Lee goes for a knee injury.
+When Sehwag hits the ball to the fence, Ponting becomes tense.
+When Taylor's run out is taken To the third umpire's decision, fence (n): blazing (adj): (here) boundary burning brightly

 He loses his batting position.

-When India is in need of a run,

-Down goes the blazing sun.

-When India gets the cup,

-They raise it up.
+When India is in need of a run, Down goes the blazing sun.
+When India gets the cup, They raise it up.

-fence (n): (here) boundary blazing (adj): burning brightly

-Fill in the boxes using yes/ somewhat/ no. I enjoyed reading the poem.
-I got the idea of the poem on my own.
-I got the idea with the help of my friends in the group.
-The teacher helped me to understand the poem.
-I used the glossary given at the end of the poem.

 - 1. Do you like the poem?
 Give reasons for your answer. - 2.
-Write a poem on your favourite game and players like Kabbadi, Cricket etc..
+Write a similar poem by changing the names of players of another cricket team.